-Scotland The Bread has recently grown 70 tonnes of wheat and rye on the Balcaskie Estate in Fife.
+In 2018, Scotland The Bread grew 70 tonnes of wheat and rye on the Balcaskie Estate in Fife.
 There are 10 ‘varieties’ which, with the exception of one modern spring wheat Paragon, are characterised by considerable genetic diversity within the crop.
 This is especially true of the ‘evolutionary varieties’ that we have brought over from Sweden.
 For example, Hans Larsson created his winter ‘Fulltofta’ rye from at least ten different varieties from as far afield as Greece, Estonia and Finland as well as Sweden.
 Many of these component varieties are, in fact, landraces, i.e. diverse populations of grains that have become adapted to a certain place over many years of growing and farmer selection.
 Modern (post-1900) hybrid breeding proceeds by crossing two varieties and selecting only the progeny that expresses the desired traits to the greatest extent.
 This narrows diversity to the point that in a typical commercial variety every plant in a field is genetically identical.

 By contrast, cultivating diversity harnesses the adaptive, evolutionary power of nature.
 In simple terms, the plants that best adapt to a particular soil and climate and best survive the various stresses of weather, pests and diseases will, over time, dominate the mixture.
 There is reason to believe that both yield and nutrient density are stabilised, if not enhanced, in this process.